adam404/doc2markdown/README.md

 These dependencies will be automatically installed when you install `doc2md` using pip.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## 📜 License

 This project is licensed under the MIT License.

-## Acknowledgements
+## 🙏 Acknowledgements

-This tool was inspired by the need for easy conversion of various document formats to Markdown for use with Large Language Models and other text process
+This tool was inspired by the need for easy conversion of various document formats to Markdown for use with Large Language Models and other text processing applications.